River-Mochi/CS2-Templates/README.md

     - Get this by overriding OnGameLoadingComplete().

 Timeline (mental model)
-Mod that runs one-time after load.
+Example Mod that runs one-time after load.

 1. **Mod.OnLoad** — your mod is loaded in the menu (no city yet).
 2. **OnGamePreload** — loading screen (stuff is still spawning).
 3. **OnGameLoadingComplete** — city ready → run your one-shot helper setup.
 4. **OnUpdate** — ticks every frame while playing.

-That’s all “one-shot after load” means: a safe place to run setup exactly once per city load, instead of doing it repeatedly in the per-frame loop.
+“One-shot after load” means: a safe place to run setup exactly once per city load, instead of doing it repeatedly in the per-frame loop.

 ### Style & Conventions